✨ Enhanced Interactive

 Competency Demonstration: Systematic acid-base analysis requires: 1) pH assessment, 2) Primary disorder identification, 3) Anion gap calculation, 4) Compensation evaluation, 5) Clinical correlation.
 Normal pH with elevated anion gap suggests mixed disorder.

-📚 Master This: Systematic Analysis
+📚 Master This: ABC Method & Systematic Analysis

 🎯 Learning Objective 2: DKA Management in Complex Scenarios